markovchainsmoker/AIND-Planning/research_review.md

 <img src="images/shop.png">
 </p>

 ### Related techniques
 A **behavior tree** is similar to a HTN but stops at current action if "this is likely to work out", rather than searching the full graph.
 These have been in use in the industry since 2004, inspired by robotics and virtual agents from decades before.
 A utility system is the term used to describe a voting/scoring system, and they are often applied to sub-systems of games like selecting objects/positions based on the results of a spread-sheet like calculation.
 Featured in **The Sims**.

 ### Lessons learned

-- The biggest open questions for using planners in game AI are about **design**, how to tweak the behaviors resulting from planners, and thinking more in terms of systems and emergent AIs.
-This has required significantly more effort than the pure algorithmic aspects of planning, and is responsible for the incremental transition towards hierarchical approaches.
+- According to the author, the open questions for using planners in game AI are about **design**, how to tweak the behaviors resulting from planners, and thinking more in terms of systems and emergent AIs.
+This is where the efforts have been focused and this has led to the incremental transition towards hierarchical approaches.

 - In well understood domains, simpler techniques work well.
 In the cases of action/combat games, we can easily build robust AI that looks deliberate using simple **reactive** techniques like behavior trees.

 - Planning has most benefits in **unknown domains**.
 One of the benefits of planning is in **prototyping**, creating new behaviors quickly by letting the planner generate behavior given new actions or goals to work with.
 Planners also have shown to be more beneficial in **open worlds**, where the sandbox simulation has significantly more complexity.

-- Regardless of whether developers use planning techniques or not, an architecture that **separates the AI's goals** (or WHAT to do) and the **AI's decision making** (or HOW to do it), has proven to be very effective.
+> Regardless of whether developers use planning techniques or not, an architecture that **separates the AI's goals** (or WHAT to do) and the **AI's decision making** (or HOW to do it), has proven to be very effective.

 ## Multi-Agent Planning with Planning Graph
+While AIND 11.4 contains an overview of Multi-Agent Planning, paper describes implemntation details for planning for multi-agents situations in STRIPS-like domains with planning graph.
+### Agent relationships
-In this paper, we consider planning for multi-agents situations in STRIPS-like domains with planning graph.
-Three possible relationships between agents’ goals are considered in order to evaluate plans: the agents may be **collaborative**, **adversarial** or **indifferent** entities.
-We propose algorithms to deal with each situation.
-The collaborative situations can be easily dealt with the original Graphplan algorithm by redefining the domain in a proper way.
+Three possible relationships between agents’ goals are considered in order to evaluate plans: the agents may be **collaborative**, **adversarial** or **indifferent**.
+Algorithms to deal with each situation are proposed.
+The collaborative situations can be easily dealt with the original GRAPHPLAN algorithm by redefining the domain in a proper way.
 Forward-chaining and backward chaining algorithms are discussed to find infallible plans in adversarial situations.
 In case such plans cannot be found, the agent can still attempt to find a plan for achieving some part of the goals.
-A forward-chaining algorithm is also proposed to find plans for agents with independent goals
+A forward-chaining algorithm is also proposed to find plans for agents with independent goals.

 ## Planning as Tabled Logic Programming
 ### Picat's planner
 This paper describes **Picat’s planner**, its implementation, and planning models as an **alternative to PDDL style planners**.
+I could not find a mention of this recent planner in AIND.
 Broadly, this paper demonstrates the eﬀectiveness of tabled logic programming for planning, and argues the **importance of modeling** despite recent signiﬁcant progress in domain-independent PDDL planners.
 This ranges from designing state representations to facilitate data sharing and symmetry breaking, encoding actions with operations for eﬃcient precondition checking and state updating, to incorporating domain knowledge and heuristics.

 ### Tabling
 Tabling is a technique used in logic and functional programming systems, which caches the results of certain calculations in memory and reuses them in subsequent calculations through a quick table lookup.